no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

 }
 ```

-## 3. Stream API
+## Stream API

 The Stream API is used for performing functional operations on collections, such as filtering, mapping, and reducing.

-**Example: In a data analysis project, calculating the total salary of employees.
+Example: In a data analysis project, calculating the total salary of employees.
 Suppose there is an `Employee` class with a `salary` field.
 ```java
 import java.util.ArrayList;
 import java.util.List;